Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 How do LLMs work?

-Early LLMs, like GPT-1, would fall apart and start to generate nonsense after a few sentences, but today's LLMs, like GPT-4, can generate thousands of words that all make sense.
+Early LLMs, like GPT-1, would fall apart and start to generate nonsense after a few sentences, but today's LLMs, like GPT-4o, can generate thousands of words that all make sense.

 To get to this point, LLMs were trained on huge corpuses of data.
-The specifics vary a little bit between the different LLMs—depending on how careful the developers are to fully acquire the rights to the materials they're using—but as a general rule, you can assume that they've been trained on something like the entire public internet and every major book that's ever been published at a bare minimum.
+The specifics vary a little bit between the different LLMs—depending on how careful the developers are to fully acquire the rights to the materials they're using—but as a general rule, you can assume that they've been trained on something like the entire public internet, every book, newspaper, and magazine that's ever been published, and the synthetic output of earlier AI models at a bare minimum.
 This is why LLMs can generate text that sounds so authoritative on such a wide variety of subjects.

 From this training data, LLMs are able to model the relationship between different words (or really, fractions of words called tokens) using high-dimensional vectors.
 This is all where things get very complicated and mathy, but the basics are that every individual token ends up with a unique ID and that similar concepts are grouped together.
 This is then used to generate a neural network, a kind of multi-layered algorithm based on how the human brain works—and that's at the core of every LLM.